 Improve products and services

 Collecting customer feedback data and integrating it into your CRM gives you a better understanding of customer expectations in relation to the product or service you are offering.
-These insights can be used to identify issues and improve what you offer to meet customer needs.
+These insights can be used to identify issues and improve your offering to meet customer needs.